 A typical air cleaner takes 1 hour to blast - this includes the top (both sides), the inside, outside, and snorkel(s).
 Larger surface area takes longer, as does any finish outside of factory paint.
 Over the years, we've seen multiple layers of paint/primer/who knows what on air cleaners.
 To get the best end result, it takes a great deal of patience to clean down to metal.
-Overhanging air cleaners (early Buick Rivieras) have a lot of surface tucked up under; Mopar air cleaners have multiple grooves; GM products feature flame arrestor filters that have to be covered in order to reduce deflection of media inside the mesh.
+Overhanging air cleaners (early Buick Rivieras) have a lot of surface tucked up under; Mopar air cleaners have multiple grooves; later GM products feature flame arrestor filters that have to be covered in order to reduce deflection of media inside the mesh.
 Each item can take a lot of time, which is why price points aren't as economical as someone who simply sprayed over existing finishes with the obvious still underneath!

 Having an air compressor that can handle the blasting chores is essential.
 Small units are good for very a short duration, while screw compressors are ideal for big jobs.
 Each is relevant to time spent in the media machine.
 Industrial blast cabinets that feature a pot, self-returning, and self-cleaning systems are best.
 This effectively recycles the material, sifts out dust, and maintains visibility within.
 Maintenance is expensive, but continues to keep the process focused on the job, not on problem solving.

 Once items have been blasted, they are left in an etched stage (white finish).
 This is the difference between old fashioned hand-sanding, wire brushing, etc...and clearly makes a difference in the restoration process.